VCCE/VCC/acia/ReadMe.txt

 of stop bits.
 B5-6: 00=8 01=7 10=6 11=5 len.
 B7 0=1, 1=2 stops.

 Basic programs can enable acia by poking 1 to &HFF6A and disable it by poking 0.
 They can then peek &HFF69 and test the result for RxF by anding 8 or test for TxE by anding 16.
 Then peek &HFF68 to read data and poke &HFF68 to write it.

-Here is a simple RSDOS Basic program that will read data from acia:
+To demonstrate here is a simple Basic program that will read data from the emulated acia:

 10 POKE &HFF6A,1
 20 S=PEEK(&HFF69) AND 8
 30 IF S=0 THEN 20
 40 PRINT CHR$(PEEK(&HFF68));
 50 GOTO20

+To test it set the Acia Config dialog to read a text file from the PC.
-Set acia mode to read a file on the PC and when the program is run basic will print it's contents.
+(Filename is relative to user directory).
+When the program is run Basic will print it's contents.
 If you press break and then continue the program will resume printing where it left off.
+If you poke 0 to &HFF6A acia will close the file and when the program is run again it will reopen and start from the file's beginning.

+Since the baud rate has not been set acia defaults to 0 which is max speed.
+In this case the program's output is throttled by the PRINT rate.
+If F8 is toggled it runs much faster.

-If you poke 0 to &HFF6A acia will close the file and when the program is run again it will start from the beginning.
-This simple program does not check for end of file so you have to use break to end it because acia.dll will just endlessly send EOF and CR sequences as basic attempts to read past the end of file.
-More detail on file read and write modes can be found later in this document.
+This simple program does not check for end of file so you have to use break to end it because acia.dll will endlessly send EOF and CR sequences as basic attempts to read past the end of file.

+More detail on file read mode can be found later in this document.

 RS232.ROM
 ---------